IBM/cloudpakforapps-workshop/workshop/exercise-8/README.md

 cd tekton-tasks
 ```

-Create a new file named `test-task.yaml`.
+Create a new file named `test-task.yaml` with the following contents:

 ```yaml
 apiVersion: tekton.dev/v1alpha1